trumanLuan/TSEA/README.md

 ### 2.3.2 TSEA for multiple gene lists
 In most condition, you might want to analysis multiple samples together, then you can upload a 0~1 table.
 In the table, gene labeled with 1 indicated significant associate within a sample, while 0 indicated not in a given sample.
 You can check the format of example data.
-Load multiple gene symbol from TSEA package.
+Load multiple gene symbol from TSEA package:
 `> load("data/GWAS_gene_multiple.rda")`
 `> query.gene.list = GWAS_gene_multiple`
-Or you can read your own gene symbol list from a text file.
+Or you can read your own gene symbol list from a text file:
 `> dat = read.table("Gene_list_multiple.txt", head = T, row.names = 1)`
 `> query.gene.list = dat`

 To keep result reliable, please keep at least 20 genes for each samples.
-Check the total genes number for each sample.
+You can check the total genes number for each sample:
 `> colSums(query.gene.list)`
 Then, we can make tissue specific enrichment analysis for multiple samples by `tsea.analysis.multiple()` and plot the result by `tsea.plot()`.
 You can summary the top 3 most associated tissues by `tsea.summary()` function and save your result in to a text-format spreadsheet:
 Tissue-specific enrichment analysis in GTEx panel: